How Family and Friends Can Help Get the Most Out of Your Doctor’s Visit

 When you get to the office, make sure you know what you want to say, so that you can explain your health concerns effectively.

 Don’t be afraid to ask direct questions–open-ended questions (e.g., questions that start with ‘how’, ‘what’, ‘why’) are also better.
 Finally, be honest if you feel you’re not being heard by your physician.

 Questions About British Columbia’s Laws?

 Do you have any questions for the team at Spraggs?
-Leave a comment below — we’d love to hear from you.
+We’d love to hear from you.
 And, as always, if you have any questions about medical malpractice or personal injury, be sure to contact one of our lawyers in Vancouver.